 Once students have tested the productivity hack for a period of time, have them create a presentation.
-The presentation needs to include what made them evaluate this hack as being the most productive, how someone could apply the hack to their everyday work life, and what effect the hack had (or would theoretically have) on their focus or productivity.
+The presentation needs to include why they chose the hack, how the hack works and what effect the hack had (or would theoretically have) on their focus or productivity.
 Encourage students to use the useful language provided.